 On a clean flour-dusted surface, knead the dough a few times, then cut in half.
 Cover half the dough with a clean damp tea towel while you roll the rest into a sausage, roughly 40cm long.

-Fold the dough in half over the filling, cupping your hands around the mould so they are sealed and don’t have any air bubbles.
-Wave the edge like a shell, placing the dumplings onto a floured plate for later.
+Fold the dough in half over the filling, cupping your hands around to seal and get rid of any air bubbles.
+Make the edge wavy like a shell, placing the dumplings on a floured plate as you go.

 Meanwhile, whisk 4 heaped teaspoons of flour with 800ml of water (re-whisk between batches).
 Once the dumpling bottoms are golden, pour in enough floury water to come 1cm up the side of the pan.